blue-build/modules/modules/gschema-overrides/README.md

   `dconf watch /`

-  When you change some setting toggle or option when this command is active,<br />
+  When you change some setting toggle or option when this command is active,
-  you will notice that command will output the key for the changed setting,<br />
+  you will notice that command will output the key for the changed setting,
   which you can use & write into gschema.override file in the format shown in example above.

 - To gather current & available settings on booted system, you can use this command:

   `gsettings list-recursively`

-  You should use this command everytime when you want to apply some setting override,<br />
+  You should use this command everytime when you want to apply some setting override,
   to ensure that it's listed as available.

-**Gschema.override files don't support relocatable schemas & locking settings.**<br />
+**Gschema.override files don't support relocatable schemas & locking settings.**
 For that functionality, you should use `dconf-update-service` module.

 Relocatable schemas are rare, so most users won't run into this scenario.